 This is how it works in your (future) place of residence

-Municipality of IJsselstein: Applying for study benefit for students with a disability
+Municipality of IJsselstein: Applying for special social assistance

-You can apply study benefit at Werk en Inkomen Lekstroom (WIL).
-The WIL handles the study benefit for the municipality of IJsselstein.
+You can apply for special social assistance at Werk en Inkomen Lekstroom (WIL).
+The WIL handles the special social assistance for the municipality of IJsselstein.

-For more information, and to apply study benefit, you can go to Werk en Inkomen Lekstroom (WIL).
+For more information, and to apply for special social assistance, you can go to Werk en Inkomen Lekstroom (WIL).